 The following side effects are serious and require immediate medical attention:

 Rhabdomyolysis is a breakdown of the muscles attached to your bones (skeletal muscles).
 It can be serious and can lead to severe kidney damage from the buildup of protein from the muscle tissue that is processed through your kidneys.

 - take certain other medicines while you take Crestor

 - are taking a higher dose of Crestor than is typically prescribed

-Talk to your doctor right away if you have unexplained muscle pains, tenderness or weakness, especially if you have a fever or feel more tired than usual while you take Crestor.
+Talk with your doctor right away if you have unexplained muscle pains, tenderness, or weakness, especially if you have a fever or feel more tired than usual while you take Crestor.
 Your doctor may have you stop taking Crestor.
 If you have muscle problems that don’t go away even after you stop taking Crestor, let your doctor know.